 Moss is a beautiful element in garden design, living art, and indoor gardens.
-Moss is also a key ingredient in arrangements such as kokedama, terrariums, fairy gardens, and natural centrepieces.
+Moss is also a key ingredient in arrangements such as kokedama, terrariums, fairy gardens, and natural centerpieces.
 Once you know where to find moss, you’ll certainly want to use it in your own decor!

 Fortunately, it’s usually easy to find moss growing naturally in most climates.
 If not, you can also buy real live moss online.
 Either way, take steps to ensure that the moss you’re using is harvested sustainably.